Me, Myself, and I - Business Grammar Rules Explained

 This way, you will never write the common error:

-Please send the report to myself and Karen.
+Please send the report to Karen and myself.

 You will know that the correct sentence is:

-Please send the report to me and Karen.
+Please send the report to Karen and me.

 Get feedback from a professional on your business writing today.